luca-viola/facelock/README.md

 `/bin/echo 'tell application "Finder" to sleep' | /usr/bin/osascript`

+Inside the `osx/` folder there is a simple script called `install.sh` that will try to do the above steps in an automated way, your mileage may vary.
+To use it, go to the facelock git repository that you have cloned, then

+`cd osx`
+`./install.sh`

+##### Build an OSX .app package (new)
+In the `osx/` folder there is a utility called `makeapp`.
+Using it, it's possible to  generate a proper OSX app package, to launch the application from the finder or pin it to the dock.
+Everytime that the app is updated from git makeapp must be used to regenerate it.

+`cd osx`
+`./makeapp`

 ### How to install it on Linux
 The linux installation should be pretty straightforward.
 Use your package